-Anyone changing his or her parking category will be required to register with Student Services to secure the proper parking permit.
+Anyone changing his or her parking category will be required to register with the Wentworth Police Parking Office to secure the proper parking permit.
 Any student who becomes a full-time employee of Wentworth will have to pay the difference in the base cost of the permit.

 Students, staff, and faculty temporarily using a loaner vehicle may display their permit on the rearview mirror of the loaner car.
 You may have only one vehicle associated with the permit on campus at any given time.
-Any permanent changes of your vehicle’s information must be reported to Public Safety to keep the department’s records up to date.
+Any permanent changes to your vehicle’s information must be reported to the Parking Office to keep the department’s records up to date.

-Lost permits must be reported to Public Safety immediately.
+Lost permits must be reported to the Parking Office immediately.

 Loading zones may be occupied only long enough to conduct the actual loading or unloading.
 This will be strictly enforced.
 Multiple citations will be issued, and vehicles may be towed at the owner's expense.
 These spaces are reserved 24 hours per day.

-Due to limited parking spaces in each parking lot, issuance of a parking permit does not assure a parking space, however, the Department of Public Safety and parking attendants will assist you or direct you to another parking area if available.
+Due to limited parking spaces in each parking lot, issuance of a parking permit does not assure a parking space, however, the Wentworth Police Department Parking Office will assist you or direct you to another parking area if available.

-When a vehicle becomes disabled the owner/driver must notify the Department of Public Safety immediately.
+When a vehicle becomes disabled the owner/driver must notify the Wentworth Police Department immediately.
 All information will be recorded.
 A reasonable amount of time will be afforded to repair or remove the vehicle before citations are issued.
 We will gladly make any emergency calls for tow service or AAA at your request.
 Jumper cables are available to the Wentworth Community.
 Police Officers are not allowed to utilize department vehicles to jump-start other vehicles.